sli/autotable/README.md

 # autotable

 An in-development datatable for Elm.
+The code is not very good, but it should work well for simple things.

 ## Todo

+* Decouple filter/sorting/editing from data.
 * Row-level editing.

-* Separate a column's sorting state from the data itself so sorting can be removed from a column.
-Sorts can currently be cleared but they clear to the Ascending direction.
+## Running Demo

+`$ yarn install && yarn start`

 ## Usage

 Can't, for the time being, since it's not published.
-But if you pull this code to use it, don't forget you need a little Javascript.
-It can be found in `static/index.html` but I'll put it here, too.
+But if you pull this code to use it, don't forget you'll need a little Javascript.
+It can be found in `static/index.html`, but I'll put it here, too.

 ```js
 document.body.addEventListener('dragstart', e =>